 “It was when I was pregnant that things went awry, and Jenny would make disparaging comments about the fact my focus had shifted from my career,” Linda says, adding that things worsened gradually over the years.
 “She often belittled me, made me cry, and gaslighted me, with me always in the wrong over the most trivial of things.
 She was vile about my daughters and diminished my grief when my husband died, brushing aside my clinical anxiety.”
 Despite this, Linda adds, she had to tread on eggshells around Jenny’s feelings, often ending up the fall guy in situations or arguments.

-Experiences like these can have a devastating impact on your self-esteem, grinding you down and ebbing away your confidence in your own decisions and choices.
+Experiences like these can really work against you when it comes to learning how to be more confident, the experts agree, as they grind you down and ebb away your self-esteem and your faith in your own decisions and choices.
 If the friend has been in your life for a long time, you might make excuses for them, trying desperately to hang on to the good times you’ve shared.
 Letting go can be incredibly hard.
 After all, that person may be one of few who knew you when you were younger, so they represent a connection with your own past.
 You might also feel a sense of responsibility for them and for the relationship, and guilt at the prospect of giving up.

 Eventually, Linda realized that ending a decades-long relationship was better than hanging onto a childhood legacy that had turned toxic.

-Friendships go through stages and yours might be suffering from nothing more than miscommunication.
-“Finding a gentle and assertive way to communicate your longing and hurts with your friend might be all you need to bring peace back to the relationship,” says Dr Ben-Ari.
+Firstly, consider whether it's truly a toxic friendship or a case of miscommunication, says Dr Ben-Ari.
+“Find a gentle and assertive way to communicate your longing and hurts with your friend might be all you need to bring peace back to the relationship,” she suggests.

 It often takes time to recover from a friendship that has broken down and ended bitterly, especially if it wasn’t on your terms and you had no opportunity for closure.
-Dr Ben-Ari suggests keeping in mind the positive aspects of a once solid friendship.
+Dr Ben-Ari suggests remembering the positive aspects of a once-solid friendship.
 “Take some time to appreciate the good times that you had together and consider how the other person added value to your life,” she advises.
 “I recommend doing the psychological work first to understand your personal growth, as well as how this may have fed into the friendship.”

-Reflecting back, Minal—who runs women’s circles to help others emerge from traumatic relationships—is philosophical about her experience.
+Reflecting back, Minal - who runs Intuit Soul Salon, a collection of women’s circles to help others emerge from traumatic relationships - is philosophical about her experience.
 “I've come to a place of acceptance, but there is an element of grief,” she says.
 “I make peace with it is by acknowledging that was me then.
 I look at the growth I've undergone as a person, and the people and amazing friendships I've got in my life now, and I feel like I needed to go through all of that.”

 Linda, too, is in a better place, the weight of her toxic friendship with Jenny now lifted.
 “It’s a great shame, but mostly I feel relief that she’s no longer in my life.
 I’ve moved on and I’m very happy.”